salaboy/extending-k8s-with-spring-cloud/README.md

 ![Checkpoint #0](imgs/workshop-1.png "Checkpoint #0")

-- Deploy Service A
+- [Deploying a Service A]
-  - See how the service A returns the default answer if B is not present
+  - See how the service A returns the default answer if B and Function A are not present
-  - Expose Service A with an Istio Virtual Service + Istio Gateway
-- Deploy Service B
+- [Deploying a Service B]
   - See how A start consuming B
-  - Expose Service A with an Istio Virtual Service + Istio Gateway
-- Deploy Function A
+- [Deploying Function A]
   - See how Service A consume Function A

 ![Checkpoint #0](imgs/workshop-2.png "Checkpoint #0")

+- Expose Service A with an Istio Virtual Service + Istio Gateway
+- Expose Service B with an Istio Virtual Service + Istio Gateway

 ## Checkpoint #1: Controller v1 (Gateway/Routes)